MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/known-issues.md

 manager: shujoshi
 ---

-# Common issues and resolutions for Channel Integration Framework
+# Common issues and resolutions for Dynamics 365 Channel Integration Framework

-This article lists some common issues that you might encounter while using Channel Integration Framework.
+This article lists some common issues that you might encounter while using Dynamics 365 Channel Integration Framework.

 ### Switching sessions